 Jaw pain can be an indicator of temporomandibular joint dysfunction, also known as TMJ/TMD.
 If you experience prolonged pain and discomfort in your jaw, you may be suffering from this condition, which can cause a variety of uncomfortable symptoms.
-At St. Clair Tooth Co., Dr. Cassleman can help with TMJ/TMD treatment options that will relieve your pain and get you back to enjoying your daily life.
+At St. Clair Tooth Co., Dr. Cassleman can help with TMJ/TMD treatment options in the St. Clair Shores area that relieve your pain and get you back to enjoying your daily life.

 Understanding TMJ Dysfunction

 TMJ/TMD are used synonymously to refer to a dysfunction of the temporomandibular joint.
 This small, delicate joint is located just below your ear and is responsible for connecting your jaw to your skull.
 This joint enables you to do things like open your mouth, chew, and speak with ease.
 If it becomes inflamed, knocked out of position, or infected, TMJ/TMD can result.
 TMJ/TMD usually has a number of different symptoms, including pain radiating from the jaw joint, soreness of the jaw muscles, headaches, and difficulty opening the jaw.
 You may even experience “clicking” or “popping” when moving your jaw.
 In extreme cases, your jaw may even become locked into a single position.